interlock-network/interlock-docs/whitepaper.md

 security-stakers, enterprise-customers, and data-buyers.
 Extension-Users earn tokens for sharing data and for flagging/unlocking websites.
-Security stakers earn tokens for staking on non-malicious grey-area-entities (an lose tokens for staking on malicious grey-area-entities).
+Security stakers earn tokens for staking on non-malicious grey-area-entities (and lose tokens for staking on malicious grey-area-entities).
 Enterprise-Customers can buy and stake tokens for licensing discounts.
 Data-Buyers can buy and stake tokens for data discounts.
 Visual learners may appreciate the diagram below.